Retired Faculty and Staff Grants

 Research Grants

-Funded by the Office of the Provost, the GU Retirees will award up to seven $700 grants to retired faculty and staff who are active members of the association.
+The research grants program will continue in its second decade!
+Funded by the Office of the Provost, the GU Retirees Association will award up to five $700 research grants this year to research-active retired faculty and staff who are active (dues-paying) members of the Association.